learn-co-curriculum/javascript-promises/README.md

 // Promise {[[PromiseStatus]]: "pending", [[PromiseValue]]: undefined}
 ```

 Ok, so the way the `then` method works, is that it receives a callback function -- called the "resolve function" -- which only is run at precisely the correct time.
+In the example above, the resolve function is declared as `function(messageArg){ console.log(messageArg) }`.

-When would that time be?
-Well it's after the `message` variable is reassigned to "updated".
+When would we like our message to be logged?
+Well after the `message` variable is reassigned to "updated".
 To have that occur, we must implement the final piece.
 This is that piece: our executor function, takes an argument, which references the resolve function.
 Let's see what this looks like with our final code below.

 ```js
 const promise = new Promise(function(resolve) {